Super Sunday (British TV programme): Broadcast times

-In the first four seasons of the programme, Ford Super Sunday – the title due to major sponsorship with the Ford Motor Company – used to start at 2:00 pm, giving viewers two hours build-up before the slightly untraditional kick-off time of 4:00 pm, as opposed to a Saturday kick-off at 3:00 pm.
-Eventually, Sky decided this was a bit too much, and in 1996 decided to start the programme at 3:00 pm instead.
+In the first four seasons of the programme, Ford Super Sunday – the title due to major sponsorship with the Ford Motor Company – used to start at 2 pm, giving viewers two hours build-up before the slightly untraditional kick-off time of 4 pm, as opposed to a Saturday kick-off at 3 pm.
+Eventually, Sky decided this was a bit too much, and in 1996 decided to start the programme at 3 pm instead.
 From the 2004–05 season, some Super Sunday coverage started as early as 1:00 pm if two live games were shown that day.
 From the 2005–06, coverage began at 3:30 pm if only one live game was shown.

-Sometimes, three live games are shown on Super Sunday, with the games kicking off at 12:00 pm, 2:15 pm and 4:30 pm respectively.
-This can happen because of one of two reasons, either Sky selecting three matches for live broadcasting on a Sunday during the three time slots or the Saturday 12.30 pm game being rescheduled for Sunday at 12:00 pm due to the team featured playing in the UEFA Europa League the preceding Thursday night.
-Sunday noon kick-offs are sometimes broadcast on BT Sport instead.
+Sometimes, three live games are shown on Super Sunday, with the games kicking off at 12 pm, 2:15 pm and 4:30 pm respectively.
+This can happen because of one of two reasons, either Sky selecting three matches for live broadcasting on a Sunday during the three time slots or the Saturday 12:30 pm game being rescheduled for Sunday at 12:00 pm due to the team featured playing in the UEFA Europa League or the UEFA Europa Conference League the preceding Thursday night.
+Sunday noon kick-offs are sometimes broadcast on TNT Sports instead.

 Sky advertise Super Sunday as showing the Premier League's biggest match of the weekend, but, although they have first pick of live Premier League games on most weekends, there are numerous restrictions which mean the best game does not necessarily kick off at 4:30 pm, or is even broadcast on Sky.
 Police restrictions mean many derby matches must kick off earlier while there are restrictions on the number of times Sky can show each team per season.
 Additionally, Sky can not move a game to take place on Super Sunday if one of the teams involved is playing in the UEFA Champions League the following Tuesday, in order to give the team time to recover.
-As Sky are also the broadcasters of the EFL Cup, the final takes centre stage on the network on a Sunday mid-afternoon in late February/early March, meaning on that particular day, only one Premier League match is broadcast live, usually at 2 pm.
+As Sky are also the broadcasters of the EFL Cup, the final takes centre stage on the network on a Sunday mid-afternoon (usually 4:30pm) in late February/early March, meaning on that particular day, only one Premier League match is broadcast live, usually at 2 pm.
+This was changed to 1:30pm from the 2022-23 season.

 In the 2020-21 season, when fans were not allowed to attend matches due to the COVID-19 pandemic, resulting in all matches being televised, Super Sunday was sometimes expanded to broadcast three matches.
-The matches at 2:00 pm, 4:30 pm were retained, with an extra match that kicked off at 7:00 pm, depending on the scheduled games that day.
+The matches at 2 pm, 4:30 pm were retained, with an extra match that kicked off at 7 pm or 7:15 pm, depending on the scheduled games that day.